ishwaryac20-prog/Dummy_DB_Review/README.md

 ## License

-This project is licensed under the MIT License – see the LICENSE.md file for details.
+This project is created for educational and assignment purposes only.

 ## Acknowledgments

 - Excel data analysis tutorials
-- Dashboard design inspiration
+- Github
-- awesome-readme
+- Microsoft
 - PurpleBooth templates